dj0abr/QO100_Transceiver/README.md

 click the SETUP button

+* enter how the pluto is connected
 * choose the sound device where microphone and loud speaker are connected
 * enter the correct RX and TX frequencies.
 See the examples on the screen.

+#### Audio on Raspberry PI OS:

+Raspi OS shows many many audio devices nobody really needs.\
+It is highly recommended to choose Pulseaudio for loudspeaker and microphone and then use the sound mixer pavucontrol (is installed) to select devices and control volume.